-For the first full day with the eddi diverting unused energy from our solar PV system we found that the water in the top 30 cm of our water tank was over 50? after a few hours, but the rest of the tank was much colder.
+For the first full day with the eddi diverting unused energy from our solar PV system, we found that the water in the top 30 cm of our water tank was over 50C after a few hours, but the rest of the tank was much colder.

-When we installed the dual coil hot water cylinder in 2012, we fitted a short 14” (35cm) element as we didn’t plan to use this unless an emergency.
-As we now wanted to heat the entire tank using the heating element we purchased a new Tesla titanium 27" (68cm) immersion heater element from Screwfix
+When we installed the dual coil hot water cylinder in 2012, we fitted a short 14" (35cm) element as we didn't plan to use this unless there was an emergency.
+As we now wanted to heat the entire tank using the heating element, we purchased a new Tesla titanium 27" (68cm) immersion heater element from Screwfix.

 After trying a different seal, we traced the leak to the edge of the mounting flange and decided to try to fix this using solder.
-The copper was cleaned and using a gas flame torch the metal was heated and solder was applied to try to seal the crack.
-After 24 hours this appears to be holding water and isn’t leaking but I plan to check it every day in case it leaks again.
+The copper was cleaned and using a gas flame torch, the metal was heated, and solder was applied to seal the crack.
+After 24 hours, this appears to be holding water and isn't leaking, but I plan to check it every day in case it leaks again.

 myenergi account website reports